kogics/kogics.github.io/_pages/about.md

 * Give them tools that make learning fun and effective.
 * Ignite them with the fire of curiosity.
 * Encourage them to dream, and help them to pursue their dreams.
-* Guide them to an awareness of joy in life.
+* Guide them to an awareness of joy.

 Our core product is [Kojo](/kojo), an app where children **Play** (with code), **Create** (drawings, generative-art, games, simulations, ai-apps, circuits, robots, and more), and **Learn** (essential 21st century skills).